oboukli/misc-problem-solutions/README.md

-# Solutions to miscellaneous coding problems
+# Solutions to miscellaneous coding problems in C/C++

-This is a repository of modern coding showcases, and solutions for various coding problems, written in C90, and C++17, C++20, and C++23.
+This is a repository of modern coding showcases, and solutions to various coding problems, written in C90, and C++17, C++20, and C++23.

-The solutions are not necessarily optimal or meant as best practice.

 ## Technical showcases